 The ESRF is directed by a 12-member Management Board which has representation from the federal government (4), the Canada-Newfoundland Offshore Petroleum Board (1), the Canada-Nova Scotia Offshore Petroleum Board (1), the oil and gas industry (4), and the general public (2).
 The ESRF is administered by a small secretariat within Natural Resources Canada.

 The ESRF Management Board takes a hands-on approach to the conduct of the business of the ESRF.
-On behalf of the Minister of Natural Resources and the Minister of Aboriginal Affairs and Northern Development Canada, the Management Board sets research priority areas and submits annually the ESRF budget for the Ministerâ€™s approval.
+On behalf of the Minister of Natural Resources and the Minister of Indigenous and Northern Affairs, the Management Board sets research priority areas and submits annually the ESRF budget for the Ministerâ€™s approval.
 The ESRF provides a forum for industry and government to develop a common knowledge base and to jointly selects research priorities that address the needs of both groups and avoids a repetition of effort and expense.